chrisPinkston/my-basic-compiler/README.md

 # my-basic-compiler
-A very simple compiler I created my Languages and Data Structures course
+A very simple compiler I created in my Languages and Data Structures course